Our Services

 If your heartburn is affecting your sleep, nutrition, or daily functioning, treatment may improve both your comfort and overall pregnancy health.

-Not sure if what you're experiencing is typical reflux or something more?
-Take a few minutes to complete Ubie's free AI-powered symptom assessment for Gastro Esophageal Reflux Disease (GERD) and gain clarity on your symptoms.
+Not sure if what you're experiencing is typical reflux or something more concerning?
+Take a few minutes to assess your symptoms using our free AI-powered checker and gain clarity on what might be happening before your next appointment.

 Most importantly, always speak to a doctor or obstetric provider before starting, stopping, or changing any medication during pregnancy.
 Seek urgent medical care for severe chest pain, trouble breathing, vomiting blood, black stools, or other potentially life-threatening symptoms.